 As nobody can agree, there are more than 100 definitions of what life is.
 An alternative (but imperfect) approach is describing life as “a self-sustaining chemical system capable of Darwinian evolution,” which works for many cases we want to describe.

 The lack of definition is a huge problem when it comes to searching for life in space.
 Not being able to define life other than “we’ll know it when we see it” means we are truly limiting ourselves to geocentric, possibly even anthropocentric, ideas of what life looks like.
-When we think about aliens, we often picture a humanoid creature.
+When we think about aliens, we often picture humanoid creatures.
 But the intelligent life we are searching for doesn’t have to be humanoid.

 Life, but not as we know it